-At COP26, nations agree to speed climate action, but world remains off target
+At COP26, nations speed climate action but leave world still headed for dangerous warming

 “The difference between 1.5 and 2 degrees is a death sentence for us,” Aminath Shauna, the Maldives’ minister of environment, climate change and technology, told the summit.
 “What is balanced and pragmatic to other parties will not help the Maldives adapt in time.
 It will be too late.”

 Organizers acknowledged that the hard-fought agreement doesn’t go nearly far enough.
-But they argued that the progress made here, combined with new pledges to halt deforestation and cut emissions of methane, a potent greenhouse gas, creates a road map to a safer future and “keeps 1.5 alive.”
+But they argued that the progress made here creates a road map to a safer future and “keeps 1.5 alive.”

 “We’re all well aware that collectively, our climate ambition and action to date have fallen short on the promises made in Paris,” Alok Sharma, the British minister of state and president of the Glasgow talks, told delegates Saturday.